fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge/configuring-gauge-cosmetics.md

 </table>

-<p class="text-warning">On the above sample the shadow is hidden through the use of the `fint` theme.
-Shadows might interfere with the border color.</p>
+> On the above sample the shadow is hidden through the use of the `fint` theme.
+Shadows might interfere with the border color.

 ### Configuring Border Cosmetics